Hugne/kdev/README.md

 - src/Makefile.am should invoke src/dropbear/Makefile.am
 - install target script that copies binarys from host machine to rootfs, run before copylibs.sh
 - src/linux/configure.gnu sed expressions are broken..
+- doc from toplevel Makefile.am should be placed in rootfs, not in $(prefix)/share